noeppi-noeppi/Bongo/custom-bingos.md

 bongo.no_tp      No teleportation.
 bongo.skyblock   (Only when SkyBlockBuilder is present) Teleports each team to a separate skyblock Island.
 ```

+### maxTime

+`maxTime` is the maximum time allowed for this bingo. `-1` disables the feature (Default).
+If after `maxTime` seconds no team has won the bingo, the team with the most completed tasks will win the bingo.
+If there is more than one team with equal amounts of tasks, the team that first reaches `max + 1` tasks will win where max is the maximum amount of completed tasks any team has at the time the countdown runs out.

 ## Tasks